SU-UComm/sr-edge/README.md

 [stanford-report repo](https://github.com/SU-UComm/stanford-report])
 for the original code.

-Feel free to edit this README as appropriate.
-I've added some section as suggestion.
+Please edit this README as appropriate.
+I've added some sections as a suggested structure.

 ## System dependencies